-Are you wondering what countries are in the Middle East?
-The Middle East is often referred to as a full region, but it is actually a somewhat loosely defined geopolitical area that generally includes 17 countries across parts of two continents (western Asia and northeastern Africa).
+The Middle East is often referred to as a region, but it is actually a somewhat loosely defined geopolitical area that generally includes 17 countries across parts of two continents (western Asia and northeastern Africa).
 The definition of the region is not absolute; other countries are sometimes described as being part of the Middle East.
+Explore the nations that make up the region known as the Middle East.

 Arabic-Speaking Middle Eastern Countries

-Arabic is the official language of most Middle East countries.
-The following 13 Middle Eastern countries are ones where Arabic is the official language or, in the case of Iraq, one of two official languages.
+Arabic is the official language of most countries in the Middle East.
+These 13 Middle Eastern countries are ones where Arabic is the official language or, in the case of Iraq, one of two official languages.
 The population statistics are accurate as of 2021.

 - Bahrain - Bahrain is an absolute monarchy.
 The capital is Manama.
 The country has a population of more than 1.7 million people.